icon-close

 Cate Murray, President & CEO

 Cate Murray is President and CEO for Canada’s Stem Cell Network.
-Cate is an experienced not-for-profit executive with a background in public policy and communications.
-Cate has been leading and growing the Stem Cell Network since 2017 when she took on the role of Executive Director.
+Cate is an experienced not-for-profit executive with a background in government relations, public policy and communications.
+Cate has been leading and growing the Stem Cell Network since 2017.
+As the head of SCN, she has secured $117M in funding that is directly leading to cutting-edge research for the benefit of patients, contributing to the growth of Canada’s regenerative medicine sector, and ensuring next generation talent have the skills and expertise needed to compete on the global stage.

 Cate began her career in the mid-90s as a Ministerial policy advisor.
 After leaving politics she joined the Canadian Institutes of Health Research (CIHR) where she combined her knowledge of government and communications to support Canada’s health research community.
 Building on her experience at CIHR, Cate joined the Council of Canadian Academies as a member of the senior leadership team where she worked with over a dozen expert panels to raise awareness of their work and see its adoption into public policy.